davidfurlong87/Java-Projects/README.md

 ## Spring MVC - Basic
 My first implentation of a Spring MVC project.
 Creates a simple login and authentication service in the model-view-control pattern.

+## Spring MVC - Interceptor
+Builds upon the previous project, but now implements an interceptor from the springFramework package to preHandle requests and throw a simple exception.

+## Spring MVC - Notification
+A great project to build, as it allowed me to persist data with SQL.
+I'd used SQL plenty before in other MVC packages, so exploring it in Java let me have some fun.
+It uses the JavaX persistence package to finetune the SQL database at the model level.